More and more amateur gardeners indulge into this trendy new option: raised garden beds.

 - Since you’re not walking on and around the beds anymore, soil is looser, more broken down.
 Roots of the plants are free to wiggle around in their quest for nutrients.
 Crops are more beautiful and the harvest increases.

 - Since you don’t need to go around through the plants for weeding and such, you can plant more densely and increase productivity: you’ll harvest more for the same surface.

 - The soil drains better, warms up faster in spring, and lets air through more effectively.
-The result is that you can start planting earlier and finish later: the growing season is extended.
+The result is that you can start planting earlier and finish later: this extends the growing season.

-- Last but not least, for those who are organic through and through: if ever the soil in your garden is polluted (and there is a high risk of that being the case in urban gardens), sowing in raised growing beds will ensure you can source organic soil of the best possible quality.
+- Last but not least, for those who are organic through and through, especially with polluted garden soil.
+There is, sadly, a high risk of soil pollution in urban gardens.
+Sowing in raised growing beds will ensure you can source organic soil of the best possible quality.
 You can also easily amend it later on.
 Your vegetables will be 100% organic!

 Not only is an raised garden bed very elegant, original and pleasurable to tend, it also makes it possible to grow vegetables without destroying a landscaped garden, and even grow produce on your balcony or deck!

 How to make a raised garden bed vegetable patch